SomeWeekendReading/someweekendreading.github.io/_posts/2021-01-14-covid-loves-republicans.md

 There are a couple anomalies here:
 - The total number of Senators tracked here is 99, instead of 100.
 - The total number of Representatives tracked here is 439, instead of 435.
-The _NYT_ article mentions that totals "include five delegats and one resident commissioner".
+The _NYT_ article mentions that totals "include five delegates and one resident commissioner".
   That's 6 extras, whereas we have only 4 extras, so the explanation isn't exact.
 But it acknowledges that we shouldn't hit _exactly_ 435.